ibm-cloud-docs/satellite/storage-ebs.md

    ```
    {: pre}

-2. Remove any pods that currently mount the PVC.
+2. Remove any pods that mount the PVC.
    1. List all the pods that currently mount the PVC that you want to delete.
 If no pods are returned, you do not have any pods that currently use your PVC.
       ```sh
       oc get pods --all-namespaces -o=jsonpath='{range .items[*]}{"\n"}{.metadata.name}{":\t"}{range .spec.volumes[*]}{.persistentVolumeClaim.claimName}{" "}{end}{end}' | grep "<pvc_name>"